 The new book by Lennart Svensson is called Burning Magnesium.
-The publisher is Logik förlag and it's a novel playing on the eastern front of World War Two.
-It's out now and you can buy it on Amazon.com.
+The publisher is Logik förlag.
+It's a novel playing on the Eastern Front of WW2.
+You can buy it on Amazon.com.
 Also, it can be bought on Amazon.co.uk.
-And, for Swedish customers, on Logik.se.
+And, for Swedish customers, on Logik.se. -- Edit 28 february 2019: the novel has now been reviewed on the Swedish site Motpol: "For the reader wishing for a war novel that deviates from the moralizing, pacifist pattern, Jünger’s Storm of Steel has long been the obvious alternative.
+With his work, Burning Magnesium, Lennart Svensson has given us yet another alternative."

 After surviving a time in custody Arno returns to his native Sweden where he becomes a peacetime army NCO.
 But Germany again beckons him.
 And he returns there for a career as a private investigator, all the time haunted by his war memories.

-Burning Magnesium is a story about the most severe, prolonged campaign of World War Two, Germany’s war against Russia.
+Burning Magnesium is a story about the most severe, prolonged campaign of WW2, Germany’s war against Russia.
 It’s a novel in the great tradition of Sven Hassel, Theodor Plievier and Willi Heinrich.
 Lennart Svensson is known for his essays Ernst Jünger – A Portrait, Borderline and Science Fiction Seen from the Right.
 His debut as a novelist was Redeeming Lucifer (2017).

 On the back cover of Burning Magnesium, we read: